 “ The Line of Beauty ”

 Gulielmus Hogarth.
 Half-length self-portrait as mirror image over – outside of the oval – folios with his dog Trump and palette, enclosed by drapery as a symbol of the mysterious reflecting upon the mirror.
 Engraving by Thomas Cook (c.
 1744 – London 1818).
 Inscribed: Painted by W. Hogarth. / Engraved by T. Cook / Published June 1st 1801 by G. G. & J. Robinson Paternoster Row London, title as before.
 15¼ × 11½ in (38.7 × 29.2 cm).

 The fine self-portrait with the waved line with The Line of Beauty on the palette as the artistic credo elucidated in his Analysis of Beauty of 1753.
-Here following the engraving of 1749 that itself is based on the painting of 1745 reverse to this (colour illustration see Hogarth Catalogue of the Tate Gallery from 1971/72 p.
+Here following the engraving of 1749 that itself is based on the painting of 1745 reverse to this (color illustration see Hogarth Catalogue of the Tate Gallery from 1971/72 p.
 73).
-In that as in the painting the designation on the palette still with the additions “And Grace” + “WH 1745”.
+In that as in the painting the designation on the palette still with the additions “And Grace” & “WH 1745”.
 The folios remaining without titles here.

 “ The famous line with which Hogarth had baited the palette in his selfportrait is hardly more than incidental to a wideranging survey of the visual resources of art and their roots in nature.
 This in itself was original. ”